stefansimic/demreg-hpcp-modul/report.md

 ### CPU Vectorization

 The first optimization strategy that we wanted to have a look at was CPU Vectorization.
 To do this, we had a look at the main python files and updated them with vectorized logic.
 In dem_reg_map, we replaced the nested μ×mode loops with a single broadcasted NumPy evaluation so the entire grid is computed in one pass.
 The μ-range is handled more safely through finite/positive checks and geometric spacing, and all arithmetic runs in float64 with np.errstate to keep ratio and power operations stable.
-By leaning on broadcasting and direct reductions, we also cut down on temporary arrays—key wins are the loop-to-vectorized grid shift, safer μ bounds, and fewer temporaries.
+By leaning on broadcasting and direct reductions, we also cut down on temporary arrays-key wins are the loop-to-vectorized grid shift, safer μ bounds, and fewer temporaries.

 For dem_inv_gsvd, every place the baseline formed A @ inv(B) now uses linear solves (or a pseudoinverse at the edges), which is both faster and better conditioned.
 The post-processing is written in a vectorized style that scales rows or columns directly instead of building diagonal matrices and multiplying them, reducing both FLOPs and memory churn; the big advantages are avoiding explicit inverses, performing smaller/fewer matrix multiplications, and improving numerical conditioning.